 The fixed mindset takes a huge toll on an organization’s ability to grow and adjust.
 But, as Dweck writes, “Why waste time proving over and over how great you are when you could be getting better?
 Why hide deficiencies instead of overcoming them?”
 The difference between growth mindset vs fixed mindset?
 Growth-oriented leaders create an entrepreneurial culture, an environment that is open-minded and conducive to learning and growth.
 They know that skills can be learned and challenges overcome as long as they look the problems square in the face.

 Many ask: why is having a growth mindset important?
 HR leaders and managers should encourage the adoption of a growth mindset among their employees as it brings with it many benefits.
-Employees that adopt a growth mindset are more committed to their work.
-With a growth mindset, comes the desire to learn, grow and flourish.
+Employees that adopt the right mindset are more committed to their work and possess the desire to learn, grow and flourish.

 They will also feel more motivated to do their best work, as they know that from that comes progress.
 However, at the same time, they will understand that making a mistake does not mean failure, but an opportunity to learn from that mistake and improve.
 Meaning they will arise from the setback more determined and motivated than ever.